Guest Post By Sean McGowan, Codal Inc

 UX encompasses how a user thinks, feels, and ultimately acts, when browsing a website or app.
 A site with excellent UX smoothly guides you to exactly what you’re looking for.
 It seems to respond to your every thought and whim.
 It has the answer before you even know the question.

 We’ve all experienced sites with fantastic UX.
-If you haven’t, just take a look at the screenshot of Moody Tongue’s site below.
 Great UX is easy enough to recognize, but it can often be difficult to understand and implement if you’re not knowledgeable in the field.

 To avoid this, I’ve provided a brief list of common mistakes that retailers make when designing their online stores.
 Paired with each faux pas is a piece of actionable advice, to help boost your store’s conversion rate with quality UX.